Beautiful demoiselle: Adult

 Beautiful demoiselle can reach a body length of 49–54 mm, with a hindwing length of 31–37 mm.
 These large, dark damselflies have small, lateral, hemispherical eyes; two pairs of wings similar in shape; and a slender abdomen.
-The wings have a dense internal network of veins, and can be transparent or uniformly colored at their basal area.
-This species presents an evident sexual dimorphism in colour pattern.
+The wings have a dense internal network of veins, and can be transparent or uniformly coloured at their basal area.
+This species shows marked sexual dimorphism in colour pattern.

-The males usually have much more extensive pigmentation on the wings than other Calopteryx species in its range.
-In the southeast of its range (the Balkans and Turkey), the wings are entirely metallic blue.
-In other areas, the wings have clear spots at the base and the tip.
-Immature males have brown wings, as the metallic blue wing color develops only with age.
+The males usually have much more extensive pigmentation on the wings than other Calopteryx species in its range; see #Subspecies above for details of variation in the extent of pigmentation.
+Immature males have brown wings, with the metallic blue wing colour developing only with age.
 They have metallic blue-green bodies and blue-green eyes.
 The female has dark brown iridescent wings, a white patch near the tip of the wings (called a pseudopterostigma) and a metallic green body with a bronze tip of the abdomen.

-This species is similar to the banded demoiselle (Calopteryx splendens), another British damselfly with colored wings.
+This species is similar to the banded demoiselle (Calopteryx splendens), another British damselfly with coloured wings.

 Distribution

-Beautiful demoiselle are distributed across all of Europe with the exception of the southwestern Iberian Peninsula, the Balearic Islands, and Iceland.
+Beautiful demoiselle is distributed across all of Europe with the exception of the southwestern Iberian Peninsula, the Balearic Islands, Sardinia, Sicily, and Iceland.
 In the north, it extends to the Arctic Ocean, much farther north than the banded demoiselle.
 Its southern populations can be found as far south as Morocco and Algeria.
-The eastern subspecies of C. v. japonica, found on the Japanese islands, is under debate as to whether it is a separate species.
 The beautiful demoiselle is mostly found in lowland locations.
-Regular findings come from areas up to a maximum height of 980 m above sea level; occasionally, they may be found up to 1,200 meters in altitude, such as in the Alps.
+Regular findings come from areas up to a maximum height of 980 m above sea level; occasionally, they may be found up to 1,200 metres in altitude, such as in the Alps.

+A related insect found in Japan formerly treated as another subspecies C. v. japonica, is now accepted as a separate species Calopteryx japonica.